 Our ten-year repairs and maintenance contract with Mears will come to an end in 2022.
 We have started the process of finding our next partner who will maintain and repair over 20,000 homes we manage.

 There are several steps we are required to follow during this procurement process.
-Here’s the timeline we’re working to and the notices you can expect to receive:
+Here’s the timeline we’re working to and the notices customers will receive:

-Our Frequently Asked Questions provide more detailed information on the procurement and Section 20 processes:
+Our Frequently Asked Questions provide more detailed information on the procurement process: